agfline/RME-Fireface-UC-Drivers/USB Packets.md

 0x40 : 26 (0x1a)  |  SetGain() / hwWriteLedAndPga()
 ```

-Note: Those could be some initialization first, followed by user-saved gain value if changed.
+**Note**: Those could be some initialization first, followed by user-saved gain value if different.
 This should be tested and verified with TotalmixFX and wireshark.

+**TODO**: Find the function sending those guys !

 ## Once iface's up